jzaia18/Major-Projects/README.md

 ## What This is & Who I am
 This is a growing repository of code that will serve as a portfolio to be seen by potential educational institutions or employers.

-I am Jake Zaia, a Game Design & Development Major at the Rochester Institute of Technology.
+I am Jake Zaia, a Computer Science Major at the Rochester Institute of Technology.
 Formerly, I studied Computer Science at Stuyvesant High School.
-Most projects in this portfolio are a result of courses I have taken at these 2 schools.
+Most projects in this portfolio are a result of courses I have taken at these 2 schools, or are from one of various hackathons I have attended.

 ## Table of Contents